Ganesh-Karthick-Dev/webnox-project/README.md

 # Description

-Hi there 👋 , in this project i create an image upload system with a grid layout.
+Hi there 👋 i'm ganesh karthick , in this project i create an image upload system with a grid layout.
 The grid layout should dynamically adjust its rows and columns based on user input.
 Users should be able to register, login, upload images, and view uploaded images in a grid format.

+# Technologies used

+Front-end :- Reactjs ( framework ) & tailwindcss ( css framework )

+Back-end :- Nodejs & Expressjs to handle API operations

+Database :- Nosql ( MongoDB )

+# Instructions to run this project

+step 1 - clone this github project into local machine

+step 2 - open terminal

+step 3 - navigate to frontend folder using cd frontend

+step 4 - npm install ( this will install all the required dependencies to run this project )

+step 5 - after did above 4 steps , type npm start to run client view

+step 6 - open another terminal

+step 7 - navigate to backend folder using cd frontend

+step 8 - repeat step 4

+step 9 - type npm start to run server

 # Getting Started with Create React App